 French racing driver KevinEstre is one of the rising stars of European endurance and GT racing scene.
 Currently, he's a Porsche factory driver in the FIA World Endurance Championship.
-His achieved the greatest success so far by winning the GT class at 24 Hours of Le Mans in 2018 and then the FIA WEC GT title in 2019.
+His greatest success so far is the GT class victory at 24 Hours of Le Mans in 2018 and then the FIA WEC GT title in 2019.

 Earlier in a career, he participated in different GT competitions, gaining best result in the Porsche Carrera Cup.
 He was the French Carrera Cup champion in 2011 and then the German Carrera Cup champion in 2013.

 Born in October 1988 in Lyon, Kevin Estre started racing in amateur cart series which lead to 2001 French Champion Cadete title.
 After that, Estre moved to European cart championship and won the European title in 2004.

 That success opened the door for lower single-seater race car series like Volant Mygale and Formule Campus in which Estre was the champion.
 In 2007 he raced in Formula Renault 2.0 and finished 7th overall, without a victory or a podium finish.